-A couple years late and more than a few dollars short (of retail price) I’m getting a chance to try out what many consider one of the best games ever released on the 360: Forza Motorsport 3.
+Years after it was released, I’m finally getting a chance to try out what many consider to be one of the best games ever released on the XBOX 360: Forza Motorsport 3.
 It’s been a while since I’ve even powered on the 360, so I decided to cleanse my pallet of PC gaming with a little DIRT to reacquaint myself with what was (in 2006) one of the better driving/racing games available.
 Great game, great game.
-But after about 15 minutes I was too excited to wait any longer.
+But after about 15 minutes I was ready for some Forza!

 In went the Forza Motorsport 3 disk, had a mandatory dashboard update…then disc two to install the INSANE amount of free extras that come with Ultimate edition.
 By thy way, did I mentioned I paid $19.99 for the game, brand new, with free shipping?
 That’s right, 20 bucks for Forza Motorsport 3 plus ALL of the downloadable content ever released on xbox live AND the bonus TOP GEAR content.
 One of the benefits of being a year or two behind the curve on console gaming is that you can play for half price most of the time.